fermibot/chatbot_exercise/README.md

 This Chatbot uses
 the  [PyPDFLoader](https://api.python.langchain.com/en/latest/document_loaders/langchain.document_loaders.pdf.PyPDFLoader.html)
-for loading the document.
-By default, each of the page of the PDF is loaded into separate documents.
+for loading the document. _By default, each of the page of the PDF is loaded into a separate document_.
 But there is an inherent problem with this.
 Many a times, the context is spread across multiple pages.
 This is problematic for retrieval.